srinivasrvanam/krishna/README.md

 # Next TODO Tasks

-1. Copying all existing Slokas (content) from SVS\
+1. Copying all existing Slokas (content) from SVS
-2. Dark Mode from the beginning.\
+2. Dark Mode from the beginning.
-3. SVS implementation similar to BG (only display 1 entire sloka per page)\
+3. SVS implementation similar to BG (only display 1 entire sloka per page)
-4. First, Last implementation similar to Prev and Next\
+4. First, Last implementation similar to Prev and Next
-5.
+5. Next...

 # Getting Started with Create React App